 To receive CME acknowledgment for AF2019, attendees must first complete the course evaluation.
 Upon successful completion, your certificate will be available immediately.

-It is with great pleasure that I invite you to attend the 22nd Annual International AF Symposium on January 12-14, 2017 at the Hyatt Regency in Orlando, Florida.
+It is with great pleasure I invite you to attend the 24th Annual International AF Symposium on January 24-26, 2019 at the Seaport World Trade Center, Boston, Massachusetts.
 The AF Symposium was initiated in 1995 in response to the growing epidemic of atrial fibrillation.
-Over the past 22 years, the meeting has become a major scientific forum at which health care professionals have a unique opportunity to learn about advances in research and therapeutics directly from many of the most eminent investigators in the field.
+Over the past 24 years, the meeting has become a major scientific forum at which health care professionals have a unique opportunity to learn about advances in research and therapeutics directly from many of the most eminent investigators in the field.

 The past two decades have witnessed dramatic advances in all areas of AF research.
-These developments have contributed to major progress in our understanding of the pathophysiology of this arrhythmia and to the development of safer and more effective strategies for the management of AF and the prevention of AF-related stroke.
-The AF Symposium is dedicated to bringing these advances to our attendees each year in an exceptionally organized and exciting scientific program.
+These developments have contributed to major progress in the understanding of the pathophysiology of this arrhythmia and to the development of safer and more effective strategies for the management of AF and the prevention of AF-related stroke.
+The AF Symposium is dedicated to bringing these advances tour attendees each year in an exceptionally organized and exciting scientific program.